-If your strawberry box has a few moldy ones, throw them away not the entire box.
-Cut away the watery patches from the overripe ones and you can cook them.
-This way you reduce food waste.
+If your strawberry box has a few moldy ones, discard them; do not throw away the entire box of strawberries.
+With a paring knife remove the watery patches from the overripe ones before cooking them.

 It is possible to reduce sugar in this recipe, but no more than 1/4 of the whole, because the preserves will be runny and not balanced.
 If you choose to alter the amount of sugar, you should add 1 grated Granny Smith apple, which is high in pectin, directly into the strawberry-sugar mixture while boiling.

-You should make sure that your jars are clean to maintain the freshness of the strawberry preserves.
-Sterilize your jars by washing them (and their lids) thoroughly in hot soapy water.
+You should make sure that your jars are clean to maintain the freshness of the preserves.
+Sterilise your jars by washing them (and their lids) thoroughly in hot soapy water.
 Rinse them well.
-Heat oven to 100°C (212°F).
-Place the jars and their lids on a baking sheet and put them in the oven for 20'.
-Using a funnel, ladle the strawberry preserves into the hot jars, filling to just below the rim.
-It is important that the preserves is still hot when filling the jars.
+Heat oven to 100°C. Place the jars and their lids on a baking sheet and put them in the oven for 20'.
+Using a funnel, ladle the preserves into the hot jars, filling to just below the rim.
+It is important that the jam is still hot when filling the jars.
 Cover with a lid.
 Immediately flip the jar upside down.
 Leave to cool completely.
 When cool it creates a suction that pulls the lid down.
 When you open the lid, you can hear a pop.
 The jam can be stored for up to 1 year (it will be long gone before that!) in a cool dry place.
 Refrigerate after opening.

 How can I achieve a bright red colour for my strawberry preserves without adding artificial colour to it?

 - Bring the fruit mixture to a rapid, rolling boil over medium-high heat.
 Cook for 25'.